Preflight Checklist¶

 software and configuration files without prompting for passwords.

 this is NOT recommended).
-To use ceph-deploy --username {username}
+To use ceph-deploy --username {username}, the

 user you specify must have password-less SSH access to the Ceph node, as